Last updated: 15 July 2021

 What’s the current UK advice about face masks and coverings?

-- Wales – face coverings are mandatory on public transport, and in most enclosed public spaces, even if the country moves to alert level zero on 7 August.
+- Wales – face coverings will continue to be mandatory on public transport, and in most enclosed public spaces, even if the country moves to alert level zero on 7 August.

 Across the UK, ride-sharing company Uber has made it mandatory for both passengers and drivers to wear masks while taking trips.